ubc-library-rc/Beginner_R_Part1/content/about_R.md

 You can also install packages manually from RStudio by clicking the grey install button (top left of image) and start typing the name of the package in the search box that pops up.

 Once you have installed a packges, you can check if it's loaded or not visually by using the search box at the top right of the picture.
 See how *tidyverse* has a check mark next to it?
-That means is loaded (we successfully ran the `library(tidyverse)` command)!
+That means is tidyverse loaded (we successfully ran the `library(tidyverse)` command)!
 See how *rlang* does not have a check mark next to it, that means it's installed, but not loaded, so we can't use any of the commands in *rlang* right now, but we can use the commands in *tidyverse*.

 What if you search for a package name and it's not there?
 Check the spelling and if it's correct, that means the package is not installed.